rgaufman/live555/arduino/README.md

 - Used a [file astraction layer](https://pschatzmann.github.io/live555/html/class_abstract_file.html#details) to replace the stdio.h operations so that we can use different SD libraries

 The biggest challange was with the last point.
 Unfortunatly Arduino does not provide a proper stdio.h implementation that can be used to access files.
 On the other hand most projects assume that stdio.h is available and therfore do not use any additional abstraction layer: live555 is here not an exception.
-I tried to redefine the relevant methods with some simple #define commands.

-You can find all the adapted files which contain some additional Arduino specific logic by searching for ARDUINO.

 For the time beeing I concentrate to make the ESP32 compile.